Instagram

 Commercial Law

-The Commercial Law No. 28 of the Year 2006 regulates and deals with commercial activities, business agencies, commercial concerns, trade names, and competition, commercial contracts in general, the rights and obligations of the buyer and the seller, maritime sales, commercial agencies, commission agencies, and brokerage.
+The Commercial Law No. 28 of 2006 governs various aspects of commercial activities in Qatar.
+It encompasses regulations related to business agencies, trade names, competition, and general commercial contracts.
+Additionally, it outlines the rights and responsibilities of buyers and sellers, addressing areas such as maritime sales, commercial agencies, commission agencies, and brokerage.

 Commercial Companies Law

-The Commercial Companies Law No. 11 of the Year 2015 regulates the structure and governance of companies.
-This Law provides that any company established in Qatar must be classified under one of the prescribed categories.
-The most common types of companies are limited liability companies and shareholding companies.
+The Commercial Companies Law No. 11 of the Year 2015 outlines the framework for structuring and managing companies in Qatar.
+According to this Law, any company established in Qatar must fall under one of the legally defined categories.
+Among these, limited liability companies (LLCs) and shareholding companies are the most common.

-Under the said Law, an investor may register a limited liability company with a minimum of 2 and a maximum of 50 shareholders, and with a minimum authorized share capital of QR.
-200,000.
-The entire share capital must be paid up in full prior to the incorporation of the company.
-The liability of a shareholder for the debts of the company is limited to its shareholding.
-A limited liability company may not engage in insurance, banking, or investment brokerage.
+Under the provisions of the Law, an investor can register a limited liability company with a minimum of 2 and a maximum of 50 shareholders.
+The minimum authorized share capital required for such companies is QR.
+200,000, which must be fully paid before the company’s incorporation.
+The liability of each shareholder for the company’s debts is limited to the value of their respective shareholding.
+It is important to note that limited liability companies are prohibited from engaging in activities related to insurance, banking, or investment brokerage.

-Public shareholding companies must have a minimum of 5 shareholders and capital sufficient to achieve its objectives, and where the said company wishes to offer its shares to the public, its capital must not be less than QR.
+Public shareholding companies, on the other hand, require at least 5 shareholders and sufficient capital to meet their objectives.
+If the company intends to offer shares to the public, its capital must not be less than QR.
 10,000,000.
-Public shareholding companies can only be incorporated by a decision issued by the Minister of Economy and Commerce.
-Public shareholding companies listed on the Doha Securities Market may offer up to 25% of their share capital for subscription by foreigners.
-The shares of public shareholding companies are traded on the stock exchange market in Doha.
-Private shareholding companies must have a minimum of 5 shareholders and a capital of not less than QR.
-2,000,000.
-The shares of a private shareholding company are not traded on the stock exchange market.
+The establishment of public shareholding companies is subject to approval by the Minister of Economy and Commerce.
+For public shareholding companies listed on the Doha Securities Market, up to 25% of their share capital may be offered for foreign subscription.
+Additionally, the shares of public shareholding companies are actively traded on the stock exchange market in Doha, allowing broader participation in Qatar’s legal system.

 Foreign Investments

-The general rule is that 51% of the capital of a business venture is to be owned by Qatari citizens or by entities fully owned by Qatari citizens.
-However, the Law provides that foreign ownership may be increased from 49% to 100% through a decision passed by the Minister of Economy and Commerce under certain circumstances.
+According to the legal system in Qatar, the general principle mandates that 51% of a business venture’s capital must be owned by Qatari citizens or entities fully owned by them.
+However, the law provides flexibility, permitting foreign ownership to be increased from 49% to 100% in specific cases through a decision issued by the Minister of Economy and Commerce.
+This provision is designed to encourage Foreign Investments under certain conditions.

 Customs Law